wesnermichel/trivia/README.md

 For my first project, I decided to go with the trivia game.

 ## Project Description
-This prject is a game in whih a visitor can make chooses based on a qiven question.
+This project is a game in whih a visitor can make chooses based on a qiven question.

 ## Wireframe